 Lower Manhattan loosely refers to the area of Manhattan south of Canal Street.
 It is the government center of New York City but also has many museums, parks, and historical sites that are worth visiting.
-Lower Manhattan is surrounded by water on three sides, offering great views of the New York Harbor and the Statue of Liberty from Battery Park.
+Lower Manhattan is surrounded by water on three sides, offering great views of the New York Harbor, the Statue of Liberty, and New Jersey.

-To learn more, click on the map icons or see the names and descriptions listed below this lower Manhattan map.
+To learn more, click on the map icons below.
+Names and descriptions are listed below the map.

 |This building, built in 1719, is now a museum that exhibits Colonial America and the Revolutionary War.
 Washington gave his farewell address to the Continental Army officers here.||National Museum of the American Indian|